 1. Sound out a few neighbours

-Post a letter with your proposal through everyone’s door and include a way for them to respond.
+Post a letter with your proposal through the door of everyone who will be affected by the play street, and include a way for them to respond.
 Some councils ask you to collect signatures of support (so you will need to knock on doors); others just want to know about any objections you receive.
 Check here to see the requirements in your borough.

 Once you’ve done your consultation you can apply through your local council.
 Check our map to see what their process is.
 Some councils have online application forms; others require paper submissions.
 Some will accept applications at any time; other have set deadlines.
 A few have quite long processing times.
 To avoid disappointment, make sure you check how far in advance of your first session you need to submit your application.

 Once the council gives you the ok, you can start your sessions – on the times and days you have permission for.
-Make sure you work out who is doing what on the day – most crucially that the road closure points are marshalled (and that there is a pot of tea on the go) at all times ????
+Make sure you tell everyone about it!
+Also work out who is doing what on the day – most crucially that the road closure points are marshalled (and that there is a pot of tea on the go) at all times!

 More detail is in our Residents Guide to Play Streets or drop us a line – we are happy to help!